bswiley/Challenge1/README.md

 4) Previously the page was titled "webpage," and I changed it to "Horiseon Social Solution Services" since the page is the companies representation on the internet.

+The index.html file is at the same level as this README.md file.
+The style.css can be reached by first entering the "assets" folder and then going another level down in the "css" folder.
+All the images are in the /assets/images/ folder.

 ## Installation
 This page was deployed directly after the above fixes were made so there is no need to do anything else to implement these changes.